-Today, The Orangutan Project is a dynamic, fast-growing and successful not-for-profit organisation that supports a wide range of critical projects that address the holistic problem facing remaining fragmented orangutan populations - including fighting deforestation and habitat loss at the highest level.
+Today, Wildlife Conservation International is a dynamic, fast-growing and successful not-for-profit organisation that supports a wide range of critical projects that address the holistic problem facing remaining fragmented populations of Critically Endangered species - including fighting deforestation and habitat loss at the highest level.

-The projects funded by The Orangutan Project not only include direct orangutan conservation, such as orangutan rescue, rehabilitation and release programs, but also forest habitat protection and regeneration, education, research and local community partnerships.
-Tying funding into direct outcomes for the species has enabled The Orangutan Project to partner with the majority of orangutan conservation projects operating on the ground today in Borneo and Sumatra.
+The projects funded by Wildlife Conservation International not only include direct species conservation, but also forest habitat protection and regeneration, education, research and local community partnerships.
+Tying funding into direct outcomes for species has enabled Wildlife Conservation International to partner with the majority ofconservation projects operating on the ground today in Borneo and Sumatra.

 This has greatly increased overall efficiency and transparency in saving the species as a whole, bringing together the key players and groups who are working tirelessly on the ground to ensure the species’ survival.

-The long-term growth and sustainability of The Orangutan Project has been made possible only by the loyal support of our individual donors, many of whom have supported the organisation each year since inception.
+The long-term growth and sustainability of Wildlife Conservation International has been made possible only by the loyal support of our individual donors, many of whom have supported the organisation each year since inception.

-Through orangutan ‘adoptions’, regular donations and critical appeals, the organisation has been able to achieve more for the species than any other orangutan conservation group.
-The ongoing support from our individual donors is imperative for the organisation to reach our goal of increasing the number of wild orangutans under The Orangutan Project’s permanent protection to 8,000, to ensure sufficient numbers of each orangutan species/subspecies survive indefinitely.
+Through tiger, orangutan and elephant ‘adoptions’, regular donations and critical appeals, the organisation has been able to achieve more for the species than any other orangutan conservation group.
+The ongoing support from our individual donors is imperative for the organisation to reach our goal of increasing the number of wild orangutans under Wildlife Conservation International’s permanent protection to 8,000, to ensure sufficient numbers of each orangutan species/subspecies survive indefinitely.

-That all tigers live in the wild in secure and viable populations.
+All tigers will live in their natural habitat in secure and viable populations.

-To promote the survival of Sumatran tigers in their natural habitat by undertaking genuine, measurable and effective tiger conservation.
+To ensure the survival of Sumatran tigers in their natural habitat by undertaking genuine, measurable and effective tiger conservation.